 GLOBAL MARKETS-Gold hits record, equities edge higher on stimulus hopes

-Global equity benchmarks edged higher and gold soared to an all-time high on Monday as investors weighed expectations for another U.S. stimulus package with concerns that rising tensions between the United States and China will the slow the recovery of the global economy from the coronavirus pandemic.
+Global equity benchmarks edged higher and gold soared to an all-time high on Monday as investors weighed expectations for another U.S. stimulus package against concerns that rising tensions between the United States and China will the slow the global economy's recovery from the coronavirus pandemic.

 By David Randall

-NEW YORK, July 27 (Reuters) - Global equity benchmarks edged higher and gold soared to an all-time high on Monday as investors weighed expectations for another U.S. stimulus package with concerns that rising tensions between the United States and China will the slow the recovery of the global economy from the coronavirus pandemic.
+NEW YORK, July 27 (Reuters) - Global equity benchmarks edged higher and gold soared to an all-time high on Monday as investors weighed expectations for another U.S. stimulus package against concerns that rising tensions between the United States and China will the slow the global economy's recovery from the coronavirus pandemic.

-Gold made a 1.6% jump to surpass its 2011 highs and put $2,000 per ounce XAU= in sight.
+Gold jumped 2% to surpass its 2011 highs, and put $2,000 per ounce XAU= in sight.
 Silver climbed 7.5% XAG=, to take its July streak past 30%, which would be its best month on record.

-China took over the premises of the U.S. consulate in the southwestern city of Chengdu on Monday, after ordering that the facility be vacated in retaliation for China's ouster last week from its consulate in Houston.
+China took over the premises of the U.S. consulate in the southwestern city of Chengdu on Monday, after ordering that the facility be vacated in retaliation after the U.S. ordered the shutdown of China's consulate in Houston amid accusations of spying.

 "U.S. President (Donald) Trump used to say China's President Xi Jinping is a great leader.
 But now Pompeo's wording is becoming so aggressive that markets are starting to worry about further escalation," said Norihiro Fujito, chief investment strategist at Mitsubishi UFJ Morgan Stanley Securities.